ringcentral/ringcentral-api-docs/docs/ai/index.md

 * PCM (signed/unsigned) (8/16/32/64 bit) (big/little endian)
 * WAV
 * WMV (Windows Media Video)

+### What languages are supported for media input? i.e English, German, Spanish?

+Speaker identification itself is language-agnostic, but for all other APIs we currently only support English.
+Support for other languages is planned prior to the end of our beta period.

+### What is speaker enrollment, and how does it work?

+[Speaker enrollment](./speaker-enrollment/) is the process by which identities are associated with a voice or accoustic signature.
+This ultimately allows for RingCentral to identify who is speaking, and pass that identity information on its reports.

 ### Tips on how to get the best results from media files